atomantic/hapi-auth-header/README.md

 [**hapi**](https://github.com/spumko/hapi) Authorization header authentication scheme

+## Hapi compatibility

+**Version 3.x of this plugin is compatible with Hapi 17 and higher only.**

+For Hapi 16, please continue to use version 2.x of this plugin.

 ## Note

 Special thanks to @johnbrett for [hapi-auth-bearer-token plugin](https://www.npmjs.org/package/hapi-auth-bearer-token), which this plugin used as scaffolding.